aws-iot-builder-tools/aws-greengrass-provisioner/docs/DeploymentCommandLine.md

 Generates an archive containing the core's public key, private key, public signed certificate, config.json, and root CA.
 This is useful for OEM devices where Greengrass is pre-installed.

-## Generate Greengrass Device scripts

-Long form: `--ggd`

-Generates the Greengrass Device scripts that can be used to test the core's connectivity info and discovery information.
-This is stored in `build/ggd.GROUP_NAME.sh` which will extract the GGD scripts, configuration, and certificates when a user runs it.

 ## Use Greengrass [Hardware Security Integration](https://docs.aws.amazon.com/greengrass/latest/developerguide/hardware-security.html) (HSI)

 Long form: `--hsi`